dotnet/aspnetcore/src/Middleware/Diagnostics.EntityFrameworkCore/src/PACKAGE.md

 ## Feedback & Contributing

-`Microsoft.AspNetCore.Diagnostics.EntityFramework` is released as open-source under the [MIT license](https://licenses.nuget.org/MIT).
+`Microsoft.AspNetCore.Diagnostics.EntityFrameworkCore` is released as open-source under the [MIT license](https://licenses.nuget.org/MIT).
 Bug reports and contributions are welcome at [the GitHub repository](https://github.com/dotnet/aspnetcore).